kirby-deprecated-plugins/kirby-autologin/readme.md

 ### url

-The url for the panel is often `/panel`, but this is the url for our route that will log us in automatically.
-It's set to `/login` by default.
+The url for the panel is often `/panel`, but you can't use that url to login automatically.
+By default auto logins are done with `/login`.

 ### protected

 By default, this plugin will only run on localhost environments.

-If you know what you are doing you can set this to `false`.
-It will skip the `whitelist` and allow auto logins on the domain no matter what.
-It can be good if you have a development environment on a server, for example `https://beta.example.com`.
-In that case you should probably use a custom config file like `config.beta.example.com.php`.
-Just be aware that anyone who can figure out the url to the auto login, will have full access to your Panel.
+If you are on a development server and are aware of the risks of an autologin there you can set this option to `false`.
+It will bypass the whitelist check.

 ### redirect